hilljb/devenv/README.md

 ### Java

-Download the JDK from Oracle and install.
-You should be able to check the version by running `java -version.` You should use at least version 8 (as of Sep 2021 anyway) and an LTS version.
-I'm currently running 17 and will report here if this is problematic.
+Use the Corretto Java JDK from Amazon.
+It's easy to install.
+I'm currently using version 8. `java -version` checks the version number.

 ### Clojure